-Hazard Is this a hazard that may occur in Warren County?
-If yes, does this hazard pose a significant threat to Warren County and is this included as a Hazard of Concern?
-Why was this determination made?
-Source(s) Due to its more inland location and based on input from the Steering Committee, tsunamis are not identified as a hazard of concern for Warren County.
-Volcano No No The NYS HMP did not identify volcano as a threat for New York State and, therefore, the Steering Committee does not consider volcano to be a hazard of concern for Warren County.
-NYS DHSES Input from Steering and Planning Committees Wildfire Yes Yes The NYS HMP identified wildfire as a hazard of concern for New York State, however the daily probability of a wildfire breakout for the state is .09 percent.
-Warren County was included in one FEMA fire declaration; however, it was a manmade terrorist attack.
-According to the 2020 Warren County CEPA, the wildfire hazard is ranked medium.
-Based on available data, the Steering Committee identified wildfire as a hazard of concern for Warren County.
-NYS DHSES Input from Steering and Planning Committees FEMA Windstorm Yes Yes Please see Severe Storm
+If yes, does this

+hazard pose a

+significant threat

+to Warren

+Is this a hazard County and is

+that may occur this included as

+11 in Warren a Hazard of

+Hazara County?
+Concern?
+Why was this determination made? source(s)

+Due to its more inland location and based on input from the Steering Committee, tsuperpie are not identified as a based of concern for Warren

+Volcano No No The NYS HMP did not identify volcano as a threat for New York State and.
+NYS DHSES

+- therefore, the Steering Committee does not consider volcano to be a hazard Input from Steering

+of concern for Warren County. and Planning

+Committees

+Wildfire Yes Yes The NYS HMP identified wildfire as a hazard of concern for New York State, NYS DHSES

+however the daily probability of a wildfire breakout for the state is .09 Input from Steering

+percent. and Planning

+Warren County was included in one FEMA fire declaration; nowever, it was a Committees

+Manmade terrorist attack.

+medium

+Based on available data, the Steering Committee identified wildfire as a

+hazard of concern for Warren County.

+Windstorm Yes Yes Please see Severe Storm

-CEPA Warren County Emergency Preparedness Assessment (2020)
+CEPA Warren County En nergency Prepared Iness Assessment (2020)

-CRREL Cold Regions Research and Engineering Laboratory
+CRREL Cold Regions Rese earch and Engineer ing Laboratory

-DR Presidential Disaster Declaration Number
+DR Presidential Disast ter Declaration Nur nber

-EM Presidential Disaster Emergency Number
+EM Presidential Disast ter Emergency Nun nber

-FEMA Federal Emergency Management Agency
+FEMA Federal Emergenc y Management Age ency

 NCEI National Centers for Environmental Information

-NOAA National Oceanic and Atmospheric NRCC Northeast Regional Climate Center
+NOAA National Oceanic and Atmospheric

+NRCC Northeast Regional Climate Center

 NYS DEC New York State Department of Environmental Conservation

 NYS DHSES New York State Division of Homeland Security and Emergency Services

 NYS HMP New York State Hazard Mitigation Plan

-PGA Peak ground acceleration
+PGA Peak ground accel leration

-SPC Storm Prediction Center
+SPC Storm Prediction (Center

-USDA U.S. Department of Agriculture
+USDA U.S. Department o f Agriculture

-USGS United States Geologic Survey
+USGS United States Geo logic Survey